R41Ryan/Quick-Maths/README.md

 Once the series of questions have been answered, you can see your score summarized at the end.

 # Installation
-Simply download the Quick-Maths.zip and extract its contents.
+Simply download the "Quick Maths.zip" and extract its contents into its own folder.
 Run the executable to run the application.